eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 * Blue: files that contain changes.
 * Yellow: files that are not staged in index.

-## Reviewing changes with the diff wizard
+## Reviewing changes with the diff window
-With the diff wizard it is possible to review changes between two states of code.
+With the diff window it is possible to review changes between two states of code.
+To view the diff, use `Git`->`Compare`->`<Select-to-what>` from main menu.
+Then if you changed more then one file the list of changed files will be opened.
+Select a file to compare with double click on it or click on `Compare` button after selection.

 ![git-diff-widget.png]({{base}}{{site.links["git-diff-widget.png"]}}){:style="width: auto"}